Scope

 global var number = 24;

 A Scope is an area of a program where an object is recognized.
 Procedures have their own scope.
-To the rest of the script, any variables declared inside a procedure do not exist.
+To the rest of the script, any inside a do not exist.

 In the example above, the value of variableName